College of Graduate Studies

 Become an Occupational Therapist and make a difference.

-The department of Occupational Therapy at Radford University and Radford University Carilion (RUC) is dedicated to educating future Occupational Therapy practitioners who are responsible, ethical, creative and bold.
-We offer a Master of Occupational Therapy (MOT) degree program at our Radford and Roanoke site and admit one student cohort to each site in the fall.
-We invite you to peruse our website, learn about our MOT degree program, connect with us via Facebook and get in touch with us to learn more!
+The Department of Occupational Therapy at Radford University and Radford University Carilion (RUC) is dedicated to educating future Occupational Therapy practitioners who are responsible, ethical, creative, and bold.
+We offer two tracks to earn the Master of Occupational Therapy (MOT) degree:

 Why choose Radford?